In This Article

 Keep scrolling for 30 quick and easy hairstyling ideas that are perfect for summer—or any time of the year for that matter.

 When temperatures soar, keeping hair off of your neck is a must.
 Leigh-Ann Pinnock's Dutch braids will stay effortless and chic while keeping you cool.
-Vaccaro adds that dry shampoo is also key in maintaining hairstyles during the dog days of summer.
-It helps to absorb excess oil and revive second-day strands, giving hair extra volume and removing sweat-induced shine.
+Vaccaro adds clean hair works best with braided styles.
+It helps hols the style longer and absorb all oil to hydrate your protective style.

-- Separate hair into three sections.
-Beginning at the top of each section, Dutch braid hair until you reach the bottom, securing with an elastic.
+- Separate hair into three sections after design your cornrowsthe split into two pigtails, beginning Dutch braid the ends of your hair until you reach the bottom, securing with an elastic.

-- "Mix and match two different types of braids or keep it simple with one," suggests Vaccaro.
+- "Mix and match two different types of braids styles or keep it simple with one when designing your cornrows," suggests Vaccaro.
 "Plus, get two looks in one by keeping the braids in overnight for great texture come morning or as a protective style for your natural curls."

 You've heard it before and you'll hear it again: Work with your natural hair texture.
 While this is sound advice any time of year, it's even more so in summer when an hour of heat styling is foiled by the first signs of humidity.
 Le sigh.
 So if you have a curl or wave to your hair, play up your texture with a cut and styling that favors it.
 According to Vaccaro, you might want to rock a shaggy short bob or get rid of your length with a chic, blunt cut.
 Jennifer Hudson's chin-grazing bob is lightly layered and tousled with texture, achieving #shorthairdontcare goals to a T.